1. How many houseofficers are in the program at the University of Colorado?

 - University Medicine Anschutz – 2 PC per year

 University clinic has a wide variety of patients with ages ranging from 18->100 years old.
 The clinic has a visit volume of approximately 30,000 per year.
 The clinic has a large underinsured and government population, with Medicare 38%, Medicaid 11%, and government insured/Tricare 21% and a diverse population with 43% of patients of minority or different ethnic/cultural backgrounds.
-The clinic applied for PCMH certification in 2013.
+The clinic obtained PCMH certification in 2014.

 - High Street Internal Medicine – 6 PC per year

 High Street Primary Care Center is a unique partnership between HealthONE Presbyterian‐St Luke’s Medical Center (P/SL) and The Colorado Health Foundation (TCHF).
-TCHF is the largest not for profit organization in Colorado has the overarching vision to make Colorado the healthiest state in the nation.
+TCHF is the largest not for profit organization in Colorado and has the overarching vision to make Colorado the healthiest state in the nation.
 GME is important to the missions of P/SL and TCHF.
-The practice is well on track for patient-centered medical home certification and serves a patient population that is approximately 30% Medicaid, 30% Medicare, 30% commercial insurance, and 10% uninsured.
+The practice is well on track for patient-centered medical home certification and serves a patient population that is approximately 1/3 Medicaid, 1/3 Medicare, 1/3 commercial insurance, and 1-2% uninsured.
 Many of the clinical staff are bilingual, fluent in both English and Spanish.

 - Westside Adult Clinic – 4 PC per year

 Westside is one of 11 community health centers affiliated with the Denver Health and Hospital Authority.
 The internal medicine practice at Westside serves a large Latino population and a diverse age range from 18 to geriatrics.
 The clinic population is 45% Hispanic, 10% African American, and 5% other minorities.
-Approximately 60% of the population is uninsured or covered through the Colorado Indigent Care Program.
-Medicaid is the payer for 30% with the remainder covered by Medicare.
+Approximately 70% is uninsured over covered by Medicaid.
+The remainder is Medicare and private insurance.

 4. Can I apply to both the primary care and categorical tracks?